stujones11/minetest-3d_armor/3d_armor/README.txt

 Configuration
 -------------

-Armor can be configured by adding a file called armor.conf in 3d_armor mod directory. see armor.conf.example for all available options.
+Armor can be configured by adding a file called armor.conf in 3d_armor mod and/or world directory. see armor.conf.example for all available options.

+Note: worldpath config settings override any settings made in the mod's directory.